Category: Bongo (Page 1 of 9)

 Potential Gna! issues

 It looks like someone has been attacking Savane-derived hosting platforms.
 Recently Savannah has been down, and the page that has now gone up confirms that they had a security breach.
 Unfortunately, Gna! has a similar code-base, and their site now confirms that they are investigating an issue too.
-This has a knock-on issue for Bongo, since we use Gna! hosting.
-Our download area appears to still be alive, and thankfully we have always signed the releases.

 Read More